Where we work

 In Mbeya, young people receive practical training in solar technology.
 This creates income, skilled workers for the growing solar sector and new paths to a sustainable future.

-Solar power brings light to rural health centers, which are often the first point of contact for women and children.
-This makes medical care safer – especially during childbirths and emergencies at night.
+Solar power brings light to rural health centres, which are often the first port of call for women and children.
+This makes treatment safer for patients – especially during births and emergencies at night.

 What can you do?